ec-jrc/re3gistry/.github/ISSUE_TEMPLATE/re3gistry-improvement-proposal.md

 ---

-**Re3gistry Improvement Proposal**

-GitHub issue which proposes an improvement of the Re3gistry.
-It should follow the template below and provide at least information for the first 4 sections.
+_Please follow the template below and provide at least information for the first 4 sections_

-# Background and Motivation:
+# Background and Motivation
 Explain the problem behind this proposal.
 If the problem has already been discussed externally, please add a link.
 Source code or data snippets, diagrams, graphics that illustrate the problem are welcome.